Neal McCaleb

-Neal A. "Chief" McCaleb (born 1935) is an American civil engineer and Republican politician from Oklahoma.
+Neal A. McCaleb (June 30, 1935 – January 7, 2025) was an American civil engineer and Republican politician from Oklahoma.
 A member of the Chickasaw Nation, McCaleb served in several positions in the Oklahoma state government and then as the Assistant Secretary of the Interior for Indian Affairs under President George W. Bush.

 Early life

+Neal McCaleb, a citizen of the Chickasaw Nation, was born in Oklahoma City, Oklahoma, on June 30, 1935 to Burt and Zelma McCaleb.
+His father was the director of the Oklahoma Department of Transportation.

-Born in Oklahoma City, Oklahoma, McCaleb graduated from Putnam City High School in 1953 and received bachelor's degree in Civil Engineering from Oklahoma State University (then known as Oklahoma A&M College) in 1957.
+McCaleb graduated from Putnam City High School in 1953 and received bachelor's degree in Civil Engineering from Oklahoma State University (then known as Oklahoma A&M College) in 1957.
 Prior to entering politics, McCaleb was a practicing civil engineer.
+From 1967 to 1972 he served on the Oklahoma Indian Affairs Commission.
 In 1975, McCaleb was named the charter Chairman of the American Indian Council of Architects and Engineers.

 Oklahoma politics

-State Legislature

-McCaleb was elected as a Republican to the Oklahoma House of Representatives in 1974.
-He remained in the House until 1983.
+McCaleb was elected as a Republican to represent the 35th district of the Oklahoma House of Representatives in 1974 succeeding Jan Turner.
+He was succeeded in office by Steve Sill in 1983.
 In 1978, McCaleb's colleagues elected him House Minority Leader.
 He remained in that position until his retirement from the Legislature.

-Bellmon Administration
+In 1982, he unsuccessfully ran for Governor of Oklahoma.

+Bellmon administration and Oklahoma Good Roads Association

 Governor of Oklahoma Henry Bellmon appointed McCaleb to serve as the State's first Secretary of Transportation.
 The post was created following the passage of the Executive Branch Reform Act of 1986.
 In addition to his service as Secretary, Bellmon appointed him to serve concurrently as Director of the Oklahoma Department of Transportation.
 McCaleb served in both positions until the end of Bellmon's term in 1991.

-Oklahoma Good Roads Association

-Following the end of Bellmon's term, McCaleb became the President of the Oklahoma Good Roads and Transportation Association, a lobbying group dedicated to advocating safe, efficient and affordable state streets, roads and highways.
+During his tenure, he oversaw the building of the Cherokee Turnpike, Kilpatrick Turnpike, Creek Turnpike, and Chickasaw Turnpike.
+Following the end of Bellmon's term in 1991, McCaleb became the President of the Oklahoma Good Roads and Transportation Association, a lobbying group dedicated to advocating safe, efficient and affordable state streets, roads and highways.
 He served as president until 1995.

-Keating Administration
+Keating administration

-In 1995, incumbent Governor of Oklahoma David Walters choose not to seek re-election as Governor.
+In 1995, incumbent Governor of Oklahoma David Walters chose not to seek re-election as Governor.
 Republican Frank Keating was elected to succeed him in that position.
 Keating appointed McCaleb to serve as his Secretary of Transportation.
 Additionally, Keating appointed McCaleb as the head of both the Oklahoma Department of Transportation and the Oklahoma Turnpike Authority.

-McCaleb remained in all three positions until July 2001 when he resigned to take a federal government job.
+McCaleb remained in all three positions until July 2001 when he resigned to take join the George W. Bush administration.
 Keating appointed Herschal Crow of Tulsa to succeed him as Secretary.

+During his tenure he oversaw the extension of the Kilpatrick Turnpike and the H. E. Bailey Turnpike.
+He also supported Oklahoma's Capital Improvement Plan which allocated funds to state highways and oversaw the opening of the Heartland Flyer.